ntustison/Histograms/Text/methods.md

 ### Network training

-"El Bicho" is a 2-D U-net network was trained with several parameters recommended by recent exploratory work [@Isensee:2020aa].
+"El Bicho" is a 2-D U-net network which was trained with several parameters recommended by recent exploratory work [@Isensee:2020aa].
 The images are sufficiently small such that 3-D training is possible.
 However, given the large voxel anisotropy for much of our data (both coronal and axial), we found a 2-D